knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-validation.md

 No problem!
 In `GenusScientist` add a new annotation above the *class*: yep, a rare constraint that goes above the class instead of a property: `@UniqueEntity`.
-Make sure to auto-complete that to get a special `use` statement for this one.
+Make sure to auto-complete that to get a special `use` statement for this.

 This takes a few options, like `fields={"genus", "user"}`.
 This says: